 This report reviews the progress of 32 individuals who utilised our Wellbeing and PBS frameworks in 2021-2022, information was tracked through the recording of incidents, PBS reviews, wellbeing outcomes tracked, and recorded use of restrictive practices.

 Behaviour Data 2021-2022

-of people had more than 10 incidents a year, compared to
+of people had more than 10 significant incidents a year, compared to in 2020-2021.

-52% of people
+52% of peopl